logzilla/extras/winagent/README.md

 Parts of this Syslog Agent are based the Datagram Syslog Agent, which in turn was based on SaberNet's NTSyslog.

 The original agents did not support RFC5424 or TCP.
-We've had our development team fix the bugs and add support for these protocols and standards as well as many other feawtures and enhancements.
+We've had our development team fix the bugs and add support for these protocols and standards as well as many other features and enhancements.

 # Prerequisites